 Conservative estimates put the number of addiction treatment facilities that are currently in the U.S. at about 15,000.
 While many of them offer the key essentials to an effective addiction treatment program, achieving sobriety and abstinence is about more than just the bare minimum.
 Everyone has certain, specific needs that he or she must have met for him or her to achieve long-lasting recovery.
 For Christians who have become addicted to alcohol and drugs, this means finding the right Christian addiction treatment program.

 However, with there potentially being several thousands of Christian rehabs in the U.S., how does one narrow those possibilities down to the one that’s the best fit?
 Instead of leaving your future and your health to chance, call Ocean Breeze Recovery.
-We help anyone suffering from chemical dependence to get the help they need to get their lives back, and our expert rehab-matching and recovery consulting services are completely free.
+We help anyone suffering from chemical dependence to get the help they need to get their lives back, and our expert rehab-matching and recovery consulting services are second to none.
 If you or someone you love would like us to find the right short-term Christian treatment program or some other form of treatment, call Ocean Breeze Recovery at 855-960-5341.
-Lasting health and happiness begins with just one phone call.
+Lasting health and happiness begin with just one phone call.